trogdoro/xiki/README.markdown

 It should delay slightly the first time, but be fast subsequent times.
-If you run into errors and then fix them, you'll want to run the "xiki restart" command.
+If you run into errors and then fix them, you'll want to run the "xiki stop" command.
+Also take a look at the process log for errors (/tmp/xiki_process.rb.output).

 ## Bring up the Xiki web interface